top of page

 Book a video consultation with our physios

-This condition can literally be a pain in the butt.
-As if it’s not enough that it can stop you running, it can also cause a lot of discomfort when sitting.
-The funny thing about sitting is that you don’t realise how much you do it until it becomes painful.
-In this article I explain why runners develop proximal hamstring tendinopathy and what you can do to get rid of it.
+Proximal (or high) hamstring tendinopathy can literally be a pain in the butt.
+As if it’s not enough that it can stop you running, it can also cause a lot of discomfort when you're sitting.
+The weird thing about sitting is that you don’t realise how much you do it until it becomes painful.
+In this article, I explain why runners develop proximal hamstring tendinopathy and what you can do to get rid of it.

 Proximal hamstring tendinopathy is one of the most common causes for buttock pain in runners.